 Lagazuoi Massif & Averau & Cinque Torri

 This morning, we start our day at Passo Falzarego (6,906'), where we will take the cable car to Rifugio Lagazuoi, one of the highest rifugi in the Dolomites — sitting on the patio feels as though you're at the edge of the world, with views that stretch for miles on a clear day.
 We may see Marmolada (10,964') and Antelao (10,709'), the two highest peaks of the Dolomites.

 The tragically famous rock fortress, il Castelletto, stands below us, the setting of incredible battles and harbor of caves and tunnels where the soldiers of WWI dwelled for months on end.
-This area was the setting for incredible battles, and if time allows, we will explore the restored galleries, trenches, and emplacements near the rifugio.
+If time allows, we will explore the restored galleries, trenches, and emplacements near the rifugio.
 So much fighting occurred here that it literally changed the face of the mountain by the end of the war — a permanent and poignant reminder of the deep and lasting wounds of military conflict.

 After taking in this incredible scenery and sobering history, we take the return trip via cable car to start our hike, heading south into a beautiful valley.
 We pass Lago Limedes, and depending on the light, this beautiful little lake has a rich green color and offers beautiful reflections of Monte Averau.
 Heading up through a rocky canyon toward Forcella Averau, we work up an appetite as we approach Rifugio Averau.
-This offers the perfect spot for a delicious lunch of perhaps homemade gnocchi and ravioli as the rifugio is well-known for having one of the best restaurants in all the Dolomites.
+This offers the perfect spot for a delicious lunch of perhaps homemade gnocchi and ravioli as the rifugio is well-known for having one of the best restaurants in the Dolomites.